CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

 3. Select "Project 2" as the Active program in Mbed studio
 4. Connect the Nucleo-L4R5ZI to your computer via USB cable
 5. Select Nucleo-L4R5ZI as the Target in Mbed studio
-6. (TODO: create schematic of all connections) Connect the Nucleo to the input and output peripherals through the breadboard
+6. Connect the Nucleo to the input and output peripherals through the breadboard
     - connect power supply lanes
         - connect a Nucleo pin labeled GND to the - bus of the breadboard
         - connect a Nucleo pin labeled 5V  to the + bus of the breadboard
     - connect input source pins
-        - connect the Nucleo pin labeled A1 to pin 1 of the keypad via jumper wire.
+        - connect the Nucleo pin labeled A1(PC0) to pin 1 of the keypad via jumper wire.
-        - connect the Nucleo pin labeled A2 to pin 2 of the keypad via jumper wire.
+        - connect the Nucleo pin labeled A2(PC3) to pin 2 of the keypad via jumper wire.
-        - connect the Nucleo pin labeled A3 to pin 3 of the keypad via jumper wire.
+        - connect the Nucleo pin labeled A3(PC1) to pin 3 of the keypad via jumper wire.
-        - connect the Nucleo pin labeled A4 to pin 4 of the keypad via jumper wire.
+        - connect the Nucleo pin labeled A4(PC4) to pin 4 of the keypad via jumper wire.

         - connect a 1k resistor in between the connection from pin A1 to keypad 1 and the ground bus.
             - this serves to provide a reference to the common ground for the signal